 No. Higher educators, accrediting associations, institutions, and programs should change accreditation through consultation with one another and with the public.

 You've talked about the need for greater consensus among accreditors for a number of things including standards and processes.
 What’s the value in having that happen?
-Does the federal government have a role in
+Does the federal government have a role in achieving those goals?

 While the federal government should avoid a role it is ill-equipped to pursue--Sen. Lamar Alexander [R-Tenn.] properly warns that accreditation must strengthen itself—or others will take up the task.
 For the reasons I outline in the book, greater consensus and collaboration in all arenas of accreditation would enhance public understanding of accreditation (and hence its credibility), promote efficiencies, encourage greater agility and creativity, improve decisiveness and transparency, and make it possible for accreditation to advance a persuasive shared vision of higher education and student success.